 The marks life leaves on everything it touches transforms perfection into wholeness.

 Older, wiser cultures choose to claim this wholeness in the things they create.
 In Japan, Zen gardeners purposefully leave a fat dandelion in the midst of the exquisite, ritually precise patterns of the meditation gardens.
 In Iran, even the most skilled of rug weavers include an intentional error, 'the Persian Flaw", in the magnificence of a Tabriz or Qashqa'i carpet.
 In Puritan America, master quilt makers deliberately left a drop of their own blood on every quilt they made and Native Americans wove a broken bead, "the spirit bead" into every beaded masterpiece

 Nothing that has a soul is perfect.
 When life weaves a spirit bead into your very fabric, you may stumble upon a wholeness greater than you had dreamed possible before."

 ...
 My Grandfather's Blessings, Rachel Naomi Ramen, M.D.

 What is a Critical Illness/ End of Life Doula?

 You’re not the only one who’s asked.
-An end of life doula is here to empower and advocate for people during their end of life transitions and to educate those preparing for their final passage.
-We are here to guide you and your family on what you can expect each step of the way, and to create a safe, judgement free space where you can voice your thoughts, concerns, and questions.
+A doula is here to educate, empower and advocate for people during life limiting illness and/or end of life transitions.
+We are here to guide you and your circle of care on what you can expect each step of the way, and to create a safe, judgement free space where you can voice your thoughts, concerns, and questions.

 End of Life Doulas offer a wide range of non-medical services in order to meet the complex needs of their clients.
 My specific services are highlighted below— feel free to click on one to learn more about it and my unique approach.
 I aim to provide all my services focused through a lens of inclusivity, education, advocacy, and storytelling.